Lipari Cathedral: Vaults

-On the triumphal arch at the centre there is a splendid coat of arms in stucco, between figures and angels, with cardinal decorations and gilt decorations.
+On the triumphal arch at the centre, there is a coat of arms in stucco, between figures and angels, with cardinal decorations and gilt decorations.

 Relics

-The thumbs of St Bartholomew: After Barbarossa sacked the church in 1544, the sacred relics were taken away to Asia Minor.
+After Barbarossa sacked the church in 1544, the thumbs of St. Bartholomew, which were held in the cathedral, were taken away to Asia Minor.
 A Spanish merchant acquired them and returned them to Lipari.

 "Il Vascello" ("the vessel"), or in the local dialect ("U Vascidduzzu"), is a masterpiece of silverwork by Perricone-Marano of Palermo containing 30 kg of silver and 2 kg of gold.

 According to the oral tradition, this commemorates in occasion after a terrible famine in 1672, when Lipari was struck by a storm, and French vessel agreed to bring some grain and donate the load to the islanders for free.

 The archbishop Angelo Paino commissioned the reproduction of the providential vessel in honour of the event two centuries later.
 Inside it is a fragment of St Bartholomew's skin.